rmvpaeme/cfRRBS_classifier/README.md

 Available arguments:
 ```
-python makeTest.py -h
+ python makeTrain.py -h
 usage:
-    MakeTest.py
+    MakeTrain.py

-    Creates a testmatrix to use for NNLS with regions as defined by the user.
-Takes bismark coverage files as input.
+    Creates a reference matrix to use for NNLS or CelFIE with regions as defined by the user.
+Takes bismark coverage files, Infinium HM450K and methylationEPIC as input.
-    Outputs three files in the folder ./classifySamples/output/:
-        1. prefix + "_depth.tsv.gz" = contains the total depth per region, per sample
-        2. prefix + "_methy.tsv.gz" = contains the number of methylated reads per region, per sample
-        3. prefix + "_beta.tsv.gz" = contains beta value per region, per sample.

     Example:
-    MakeTest.py -n /folder/ -r regions.tsv -o testmatrix.txt
+    MakeTrain.py -n /folder/NBL,/folder/cfDNA -a NBL,cfDNA -r regions.tsv -o reference.txt

-       [-h] -f FOLDER -r REGIONS [-c CUTOFF] [-p OUTPREFIX]
+       [-h] [-n NGSFOLDER] [-a NGSLABELS] [-i INFINIUMFOLDER] [-b INFINIUMLABELS] [-e EPICFOLDER] [-d EPICLABELS] -r REGIONS [-c CUTOFF] -y INFIANNOT -z
+       EPICANNOT -t {celfie,celfie_individ_cpg,methatlas} -o OUTPUT

 optional arguments:
   -h, --help            show this help message and exit
-  -f FOLDER, --folder FOLDER
+  -n NGSFOLDER, --ngsfolder NGSFOLDER
+                        comma-separated list of location of the folder that contains bismark coverage files in cov.gz format (e.g.
-                        folder containg bismark cov.gz files that will be added to the test matrix.
+                        /path/to/folder/tumor1,/path/to/folder/tumor2).
+All cov.gz files in this folder will be added to the reference dataset.
+  -a NGSLABELS, --ngslabels NGSLABELS
+                        comma-separated list of labels corresponding to the folders (e.g. tumor1,tumor2)
+  -i INFINIUMFOLDER, --infiniumfolder INFINIUMFOLDER
+                        comma-separated list of location of the folder that contains HM450K files in .txt format (e.g.
+                        /path/to/folder/tumor1,/path/to/folder/tumor2).
+All .txt files in this folder will be added to the reference dataset.
+The files should be
+                        tab-separated and contain the cg-identifiers in the first column and the beta-values in the second column.
+  -b INFINIUMLABELS, --infiniumlabels INFINIUMLABELS
+                        comma-separated list of labels corresponding to the folders (e.g. tumor1,tumor2)
+  -e EPICFOLDER, --epicfolder EPICFOLDER
+                        comma-separated list of location of the folder that contains MethylationEPIC files in .txt format (e.g.
+                        /path/to/folder/tumor1,/path/to/folder/tumor2).
+All .txt files in this folder will be added to the reference dataset.
+The files should be
+                        tab-separated and contain the cg-identifiers in the first column and the beta-values in the second column.
+  -d EPICLABELS, --epiclabels EPICLABELS
+                        comma-separated list of labels corresponding to the folders (e.g. tumor1,tumor2)
   -r REGIONS, --regions REGIONS
-                        tab-separated file contain the regions of interest, containing 4 columns with chrom start stop clusterID.
-Should be identical to the
+                        tab-separated file contain the regions of interest, containing 4 columns with chrom start stop clusterID
-                        reference dataset from makeTrain.py.
   -c CUTOFF, --cutoff CUTOFF
                         all clusters with reads below this threshold will be marked as NA.
-  -p OUTPREFIX, --outprefix OUTPREFIX
-                        prefix for the depth, methy and beta file.
+  -y INFIANNOT, --infiannot INFIANNOT
+                        annotation file of HM450K in csv.gz format, see Illuina website.
+  -z EPICANNOT, --epicannot EPICANNOT
+                        annotation file of MethylationEPIC in csv.gz format, see Illumina website.
+  -t {celfie,celfie_individ_cpg,methatlas}, --type {celfie,celfie_individ_cpg,methatlas}
+                        make reference for celfie or meth_atlas (=NNLS).
+Celfie only supports bismark coverage files.
+  -o OUTPUT, --output OUTPUT
+                        reference matrix will be saved as this file
 ```

 ## makeTrain.py